 I made turkey bacon in the air fryer, using the recommended time and temperature in the instruction book.
 I found it slightly undercooked and not crispy with these settings, granted those recommendations were for regular bacon.
 I cooked it a little longer and had better results.
 The air fryer was much quicker and easier to use than a pan on the stove.

-The final cooking function that I tested was broil while making turkey burgers.
+The final cooking function that I tested was broiling while making turkey burgers.
 The cooking chart in the instruction booklet recommends using that setting when making burgers.
 I did notice the top of my burgers getting browner than the bottom, which means this function actually cooks your food differently than other settings.

 Beyond the cooking chart in the instruction book, there’s a pretty hefty recipe section, so I decided to give two of them a try.
 Many of the recipes were a bit too complicated for my liking.
 You can even stick an 8 x 8-inch pan in the basket and bake different sweet treats, should you desire.

 My first recipe attempt was the lime tortilla chips.
-The recipe was easy to follow but has several flaws.
+The recipe was easy to follow but had several flaws.
 It mentions cooking the tortillas in two batches.
 In reality, it’ll be four if you plan on only doing a single layer on the basket, as instructed.
 I also found the cooking time slightly short, leaving the chips a bit soggy.
 I also made Raspberry Peach Hand Pies from the instruction booklet with some modifications.
 The cooking time and temperature were spot on, and the results were delicious.
 It’s definitely a recipe that I’d make again.

 There are a few other Air Fry presets that I also tried.
 The first one was the French Fries button.
 Unfortunately, my frozen fries were burned at the 18-minute, 450°F standard setting.
 I tried cooking at lower settings with better results.
 The fries were crisp and cooked quicker and more evenly than in the oven.
 That seemed to be the case with all the frozen snacks I made in the air fryer, including samosas, turkey meatballs, and mozzarella sticks.
-Though, at first, I used the frozen snacks preset when making the samosas and mozzarella sticks, and the snacks were undercooked.
+At first, I used the frozen snacks preset when making the samosas and mozzarella sticks, and the snacks were undercooked.
 Just be sure to use tongs to get your snacks out, as it’s easy to burn yourself on the edges of the air fryer basket when using your hands, and as I mentioned, the crisper plate falls out if you try to dump it.

 One preset that worked great was the leftovers.
 It cooks your food at 350°F for 10 minutes, and I used it to warm up my leftover chicken and vegetables.
 They ended up perfectly done and not burned at all.
 I had the same results when I warmed up a hand pie.